BPS Solutions of 4d Euclidean N=2 Supergravity with Higher Derivative Interactions: Half BPS solutions Half BPS solutions

 \section{\texorpdfstring{Half BPS solutions}{Half BPS solutions}}

-In this section, we demand that the supersymmetry transformation of the fermions go to zero, but now, for only half the total number of supersymmetries.
+In this section, we require that the supersymmetry transformation of the fermions vanish, but now only for half the total number of supersymmetries.
 We thus put a constraint on the supersymmetry parameters,

 where $h$ is real.
 The constraint makes half of the total number of supersymmetry parameters depend on the other half.
 We call this the embedding condition.
 The embedding condition is obviously inconsistent with local four-dimensional rotational invariance as it singles out $\gamma^0$.
 The embedding condition presupposes that we would eventually impose a gauge condition that breaks the four-dimensional local rotational invariance.
 We will indeed do so later in our analysis.